broadinstitute/colab-repeat-finder/README.md

+This repo contains:

-A tool that takes a nucleotide sequence or FASTA file as input, finds all perfect tandem repeats (ie. those without interruptions) that pass user-defined criteria, and outputs their exact genomic coordinates and repeat motifs to a BED file.
+- [**perfect_repeat_finder.py**](python/perfect_repeat_finder.py) -  a tool that takes a nucleotide sequence or FASTA file as input, finds all perfect tandem repeats (ie. those without interruptions) that pass user-defined criteria, and outputs their exact genomic coordinates and repeat motifs to a BED file.
+- *other tools are under development*

 ---
 Example command-line:

 ```
-python3 perfect_repeat_finder.py --min-span 9 --min-repeats 3  --min-motif-size 2 --max-motif-size 6  --interval chr1:1-10000000  --show-progress-bar  /path/to/hg38.fa
+python3 python/perfect_repeat_finder.py \
+  --min-span 9 \
+  --min-repeats 3 \
+  --min-motif-size 2 \
+  --max-motif-size 6 \
+  --interval chr1:1-10000000 \
+  --show-progress-bar \
+/path/to/hg38.fa
 ```

 It takes 55 seconds and detects all repeats in the first 10Mb of chr1 that pass the following criteria: